jonatack/bitcoin-development/how-to-review-bitcoin-core-prs.md

 Focus on user problems, actual bugs, and "used, but untested" methods that affect outcomes and need tests.

+Good ideas may often be found in PR reviews and #bitcoin-core-dev IRC discussions.

 Avoid making refactoring, fixup/cleanup, or trivial spelling PRs; these consume valuable contributor and maintainer time, often for little gain.
 Code churn can cause hidden new bugs and blurs the code history and git blame.
 Any code